Halliburton: Headquarters

 Halliburton's headquarters (North Belt Campus) are located in northern Houston, Texas, near George H.W.
 Bush Intercontinental Airport.

 Halliburton was headquartered in Dallas, Texas, from 1961 to 2003.
 The company moved its headquarters from the Southland Life Building in Dallas to 50648 sqft of space in Lincoln Plaza in Downtown Dallas in 1985.
 20 employees worked in Halliburton's headquarters in Dallas.

 Halliburton planned to move its headquarters to Houston in 2002.
 Halliburton, which signed its lease to occupy a portion of 5 Houston Center in Downtown Houston in 2002, moved its headquarters there by July 2003.
 Halliburton occupied 26000 sqft of space on the 24th floor in 5 Houston Center.

 In 2009 Halliburton announced that it planned to move its headquarters to the North Belt Campus in Houston.
 In addition it planned to consolidate operations at its Westchase and North Belt Campus.
 The move occurred in 2009.
 The 90 acre North Belt complex was to house 2,500 employees.
 Halliburton planned to add a research and development facility with laboratories, a new cafeteria, a childcare center, two additional parking garages, and fitness and wellness centers for employees.
-The plans for the North Belt Campus had been delayed by one year, and Halliburton expects completion in 2013.
+The plans for the North Belt Campus had been delayed by one year: the first phase of expansion and renovation was completed in 2012, and in 2014 new buildings, garage, cafeteria, and fitness centre were completed.
 The construction of the North Belt administration building is scheduled to begin in late 2010.

 According to Marilyn Bayless, the president of the North Houston Greenspoint Chamber of Commerce, in 2003 Halliburton had planned to move operations out of the North Belt office because other area school districts offered the freeport tax exemptions while the Aldine Independent School District (AISD), where the North Belt office is located, did not.
 In order to attract businesses, in May 2003, AISD began offering the same tax exemption as other jurisdictions.
 Subsequently, Halliburton retained the North Belt office.